 The stark disparity in wealth in America is glaringly on display in the restaurant business.
-It is not uncommon for celebrity chefs to earn millions of dollars while the workers in their kitchens are deprived of a basic living wage.
+It is an industry where it is not uncommon to find celebrity chefs earning millions of dollars while the workers in their kitchens are struggling to achieve a basic living wage.

 In Behind the Kitchen Door, author Saru Jayaraman, co-founder of Restaurant Opportunities Centers United, an organization that seeks to empower and represent restaurant workers, gives us an accurate account of what is actually happening behind the kitchen door at restaurants throughout the United States.